-- Opened May 16th, recommend Anglers view an interactive Striped Bass Regulation Map on the Maryland DNR website to see when and where closures take place. - Attached 2025 Striped Bass/Rockfish regulations - Once the season opens, anglers will be allowed to keep one fish per person per day with a slot limit of 19" to 24". - Reports from the Bay Bridge, where anglers caught good numbers of fish (both jigging and live-lining spot were working). - Live-lining spot and drifting them back towards the bridge pier bases is a good tactic.
-Drifting soft crab baits back towards the pier bases also works well. - There have been a fair number of over slot fish being caught in this area, and we want to remind anglers that only fish between 19" and 24" can be kept. - Anything outside that slot must be released, and it is important to handle these fish with care when catching and releasing them. - Striped bass anglers are urged to report their catches and fish they release on the DNR Volunteer Angler Survey.
+- Opened May 16th, recommend Anglers view an interactive Striped Bass Regulation Map on the Maryland DNR website to see when and where closures take place. - Attached 2025 Striped Bass/Rockfish regulations - Once the season opens, anglers will be allowed to keep one fish per person per day with a slot limit of 19" to 24". - Reports from the Bay Bridge, where anglers are still catching a fairy good number of fish (both jigging and live-lining spot were working). - Live-lining spot and drifting them back towards the bridge pier bases is a good tactic.
+Drifting soft crab baits back towards the pier bases also works well. - There have been a fair number of over slot fish being caught in this area, and we want to remind anglers that only fish between 19" and 24" can be kept. - Anything outside that slot must be released, and it is important to handle these fish with care when catching and releasing them. - Live lining spot is always a popular way to fish for striped bass this week and bluefish will be in the mix. - Searching along channel edges, Thomas Point, the Clay Banks near Sharps Island Light, the False Channel, the Diamonds, Breezy Point are all good places to look with depth finders.

+• Striped bass anglers are urged to report their catches and fish they release on the DNR Volunteer Angler Survey.
 The information from anglers is very important to the striped bass program biologists.